Vanszs/Bybit_AutoTrade/README.md

 - Secrets are read from `.env`.
 Avoid hardcoding credentials.
 - Bybit client implements signed V5 HTTP requests.
 Extend methods as needed.
 - MCP is optional; run it only if you have an MCP client to connect.
+- By default, the bot runs in public_only mode (only public API endpoints are available).
+- To enable trading and other private endpoints, set `BYBIT_PUBLIC_ONLY=false` and provide valid API keys.
+- For faster small-talk replies, consider a lighter `LLM_ROUTER_MODEL` and smaller `LLM_MAX_TOKENS` (e.g., 512–2048).

 Run MCP Server (optional)